f0y/redmine_private_wiki/README.md

 Plugin is based on [Redmine Private Wiki](https://github.com/f0y/redmine_private_wiki) by Oleg Kandaurov.
 The main goal of this fork is to provide ChiliProject compatibility and test coverage.

+- Privacy is checked for page's ancestor.
+If parent page is private, all its descendants will be considered as private too.
+- Uses jQuery instead of Prototype.

 ## Installation

 1. Follow the instructions at https://www.chiliproject.org/projects/chiliproject/wiki/Plugin_Install
 2. Two new permissions will be available for roles: View private wiki pages and Manage private wiki pages (to manage privacy of the page)
-3. Page can be set as private using
+3. Page can be changed to private using the contextual links on the wiki page

-## Dependencies

-Plugin depends on the [MembersView](https://github.com/jnv/chiliproject_members_view) gem.
-It will be picked by `bundle install`.

 ## Compatibility